A Class of Spatially Correlated Self-Exciting Models: Introduction

 While the INGARCH model was motivated to model univariate time series data, there has been some recent effort to apply it to multivariate count data. \cite{heinen2007multivariate} used copulas to model the contemporaneous correlation.
 However there are issues with using copulas for count data and it is generally less reliable and identifiable than the use of copulas for continuous data, as explained in \cite{genest2007primer}. \cite{liu2012some} allows for a spatial lag dependency through treating $\lambda_t$ as a vector and replacing $a_i$ and $b_j$ with a series of matrices.
 The author then allows for contemporaneous correlation through the bivariate Poisson.
 These models, though, do not naturally extend previous spatial models to the INGARCH class nor do they capture how criminologists and others believe crime actually evolves over space and time.
 Furthermore, as we will show, the variance to mean ratio for the INGARCH process dictates the range for the allowable autocorrelation limiting its practical use.

-In this manuscript, we introduce a class of Self-Exciting Spatio-Temporal models for count data we refer to as Spatially Correlated Integer Auto-Regressive Conditionally Heteroskedastic, or SPINGARCH, models.
-These models maintain many of the stationarity properties of the INGARCH process while allowing for spatial correlation through the addition of a latent log-Gaussian spatially correlated process.
-We will demonstrate how the models arise from assumptions on how crime and violence evolves over space and time, how they retain the same stationarity properties as the INGARCH model and how they can be differentiated through assessment of second order characteristics.
-The SPINGARCH model also allows a much wider range of second order properties affording the modeler more flexibility in describing the autocorrelation and variance to mean ratio of the data.
-We will further show how to conduct inference and model assessment to differentiate between models within this class using burglaries in Chicago as an exemplar.
+In this manuscript, we introduce a class of Self-Exciting Spatio-Temporal models for count data we refer to as Spatially Correlated Self-Exciting or SCSE models that capture both data model dependence as well as dependence in a latent spatial process.
+We will demonstrate how these models arise from natural assumptions on how crime and violence evolves over space and time, how they retain the same stationarity properties as the INGARCH model and how they can be differentiated through assessment of second order characteristics.
+The SCSE class also allows a much wider range of second order properties affording the modeler more flexibility in describing the autocorrelation and variance to mean ratio of the data.
+We will further show how to conduct inference and model assessment to differentiate between models within this class using burglaries in Chicago as an example.